 The fact that you can adjust the height of this workbench is great, too, but it’s not very easy, once you have everything in place.
 There are nine or so holes that allow the workbench to be height-adjusted between around 28½”-42″.
 Instead of pins, which would be much easier, the adjustments are done with a total of eight bolts.
 That said, how often does one need to adjust a workbench?
 I like it for its initial setup options, sure, but once my vise is installed and the feet are all leveled, I don’t intend to adjust my workbench again without a really good reason.

 Aside from arriving slightly damaged and its beautiful bamboo top being extremely prone to scratches, this is a somewhat affordable, sturdy, and versatile workbench with a smaller footprint that we hope lasts for years to come.
-At the time of this review, the Ironman 48″ Bamboo Workbench was going for about $260 on Amazon.
+If you are looking for a workbench we totally recommend this Ironman.

 - 【Versatile-use Table with Height Adjustable Design】With 15 different height settings...